mircealungu/mircea/thoughtstream.md

 **May 4**

-Mesopotamia = the land between the rivers.
+Mesopotamia = ancient greek for "the land between the rivers"

-Hippopotamus = river horse
+Hippopotamus = ancient greek for "river horse"

 Now, guess how does one say river in ancient greek.